digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/domains/fabric.rst

 =============

 :ref:`Garbage collection <garbage-collection-domain-req>`
-   As Fabric is based on an immutable block-chain, processed sequencer messages cannot be removed.
+   As Fabric is based on an immutable blockchain, processed sequencer messages cannot be removed.
-   However there is a preview feature that allow messages to be removed by storing them in private data collections (which can be purged).
+   However there is a preview feature that allows messages to be removed by storing them in private data collections (which can be purged).

 :ref:`Upgradeability <upgradeability-domain-req>`
-   Upgrades of individual synchronizer entities with minimal downtime not yet implemented.
+   Upgrades of individual sync domain entities with minimal downtime not yet implemented.

 :ref:`Semantic versioning <semantic-versioning-domain-req>`
    Canton is released under semantic versioning.
 The sequencer gRPC API is versioned with a major version number.

-:ref:`Synchronizer approved protocol versions <version-handshake-domain-req>` The authentication protocol validates the version compatibility between the sequencer nodes and the connecting node.
+:ref:`Sync domain approved protocol versions <version-handshake-domain-req>` The authentication protocol validates the version compatibility between the sequencer nodes and the connecting node.